brijeshgurram23/brijeshgurram23/README.md

 <h2 align="left">Hi 👋!
-My name is Brijesh Gurram and I'm a passionate web developer form solapur</h2>
+My name is Brijesh Gurram and I'm a passionate web developer from solapur</h2>

 ###